AxelUser/maltsev.space/src/posts/012-simd-within-a-register-how-i-doubled-hash-table-lookup-performance/index.md

  - "Bitwise tricks"
  - "Hash table"
  - "Performance"
-title: "Fast Lookup for 4-Slot Buckets"
+title: "SIMD Within a Register: How I Doubled Hash Table Lookup Performance"
-preview: "My little bit-twiddling adventure, how I migrated my hash table from byte array to integer array."
+preview: "It started with a simple thought: four bytes in a hash table bucket look just like an integer.
+Luckily, this one idea led to a deep dive into bit-twiddling and a 2x performance boost."
 draft: false
 ---